The Singer in the Mask

 The Singer in the Mask (הזמר במסכה) is an Israeli reality singing competition television show based on The Masked Singer franchise which originated from the South Korean version of the show King of Mask Singer.
 It is broadcast on the Israeli network, Channel 12.

 The first season premiered on 23 September 2020 and finished on 5 December 2020.
 At the finale of the first season, the Rooster (actor/singer Tzachi Halevy) was declared the winner while the Dragonfly (singer and children's star Rinat Gabay) was the runner-up.

 A second season premiered on 16 October 2021 and finished on 18 December 2021.
-At the finale of the second season, the Gorilla (actor/singer Shai Gabso) was declared the winner while the Spaghetti (actor Oz Zehavi) was the runner-up.
+At the finale of the second season, the Gorilla (actor/singer Shay Gabso) was declared the winner while the Spaghetti (actor Oz Zehavi) was the runner-up.

 A third season premiered on 17 December 2022 and finished on 18 February 2023.
 At the finale of the third season, the Spider (actress Yael Elkana) was declared the winner while the Fish (singer/actress Adi Bity) was the runner-up.

-A fourth season premired on 21 May 2025 and finished on 29 July 2025.
+A fourth season premiered on 21 May 2025 and finished on 29 July 2025.
 At the finale of the fourth season, the Sufganiyah (actress Dana Ivgy) was declared the winner while the Poodle (actress Mali Levy) was the runner-up.